Shadocks/Snowtricks/README.md

 Complete the `.env.dist` file with your connection data to MySQL and Sengrid.
 Rename `.env.dist` to `.env` or create a copy and rename.
 To use [Sendgrid](https://sendgrid.com/pricing/) you must create a user account.
 ### Database
+At first, import the database into phpMyAdmin.
+There is a dataset that can be deleted.
+Then configure the `.env`.
 ```
 DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name
 DATABASE_USER=your_username